In 1937, a group of Dade County Chief's formed a corporation now known as the Miami Dade County Association of Chiefs of Police.

 The original 20 members set up their guidelines and recommendations for the positive furtherance of policing in Dade County.

-By doing this and with the addition of one more restriction they assured that no one person could dominate the organization with repeated terms as president.
+This assures no one person could dominate the organization with repeated terms as president.